bytetwiddler/json-encoded-payload/ReadMe.md

 ]
 ```

-New file should now be created with "new_" prepended to the old file names:
+2 new files should now be created with "new_" prepended to the old file names:
 ```
 $ ls *docx *pdf
 'Helo Foo Bar.docx'  'Helo Foo Bar.pdf'  'new_Helo Foo Bar.docx'  'new_Helo Foo Bar.pdf'